 We’ve been running the Alpha course at St Giles for many years.
 It is an easy way to investigate the Christian faith, look at your own faith or absence of faith and sometimes simply to gain more knowledge about the faith into which you were brought up but never understood.

 Dates for Next Alpha Course

-The next Alpha Course is in the Autumn and the dates will be confirmed nearer the time.
+The next Alpha Course will be confirmed nearer the time.